ayitileve/ayitileve.github.io/en.md

+---
+layout: default
+---

 # Who Are We
 Welcome to PalmisHT.
-We are a group of Haitian citizen commit to bring psotive change to Haiti, with concrete actions.
+We are a group of Haitian citizens commit to bring positive change to Haiti, with concrete actions.

 # Rules
 The objective of this private group is to: